mykhaylf/yo-angular-seed/README.md

-; Here specify node binary to run (in our case its yo), in exaple uses globaly installed package ; then specify parameters for binary (in example its angular subgenerator for route), next value is $Prompt$ ; this is standard makro for Idea-based IDE, you need to specify route name to start task ; tasks like `grunt server` will be assigned statically
+; Here specify node binary to run (in our case its yo), in exaple uses globaly installed package ; then specify parameters for binary (in example its angular subgenerator for route), next value is $Prompt$ ; $Prompt$ is not limited to one parameter, you can pass any you want separated by spaces ; Case: after controller/service/etc you can provide list of dependency injection ; this is standard makro for Idea-based IDE, you need to specify route name to start task ; tasks like `grunt server` will be assigned static
 Parameters: C:\Users\{current user}\AppData\Roaming\npm\node_modules\yo\bin\yo angular:route $Prompt$

 ; This macro will return current project root directory path